catharinadepari/essay/README.md

 The systematic architecture of the web map is explained as follows:
 - *desktop workstations* are used by the web's administrators and internal client applications to prepare data, author maps, including administer the other machines.
 - *database server* and *file server* serve as what hold the GIS data and research data of the two organizations.
 The data might consist of spatial data in raster or vector formats.
-- *geospatial server* used to host the web services in this project is ArcGIS <https://www.esri.com/en-us/arcgis/products/geoportal-server/overview> supported by ESRI. **Esri Geoportal Server** is an open source product that since 1969 has contributed in enabling a lot of organizations to manage and publish their geospatial data and resources for wide range of users.<br>
+- *geospatial server* used to host the web services in this project is ArcGIS supported by ESRI.
+[Esri Geoportal Server](https://www.esri.com/en-us/arcgis/products/geoportal-server/overview) is an open source product that since 1969 has contributed in enabling a lot of organizations to manage and publish their geospatial data and resources for public consumptions.<br>

 ### :lock_with_ink_pen: Code Analysis
-In this part, I will discuss some important elements and codes of the web, the data that flow between client and server, web's major libraries and codes that specifically evidence its responsiveness.
+In this part, I will discuss important elements and codes of the web, the types of data that flow between client and server, web's major libraries and web's codes that support its responsiveness.
+### A. Elements and Codes<br>
+There are four important codes that I identified from this web map.
 <br>
-*First*, the code the developers used to enable client to track any applications that supports JavaScript: <br>
+*First*, to enable client to track any applications that supports JavaScript, the web developers used the following element: <br>

 ```
 var _paq = _paq || [];